Unboxed-Software/solana-course/content/rust-macros.md

 Here is an example of how a proc macro can parse the input tokens of a proc macro call into an abstract syntax tree (AST) in Rust.

+The proc macro is invoked using `my_macro!`, with a string literal argument (`"hello, world"`) as input.

 ```rust
 my_macro!("hello, world");
 ```

-The proc macro is invoked using the `my_macro!`, with a string literal argument (`"hello, world"`).
 The Rust compiler then passes the input tokens of the proc macro call as a `TokenStream` to the `my_macro` proc macro.

 ```rust
 use proc_macro::TokenStream;